Back to articles list Articles Cookbook

 What’s the difference between INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL JOIN in SQL?
 When should you use each one?
 We’ve got your answers right here.

 You want to combine data from two or more different tables, but you’re not sure how to do it in SQL.
-No worries.
-In this article, I will show you how to use the SQL JOIN clause to merge data from two tables.
 There are different SQL JOIN types that you can use for different results.
 If you want to learn the differences between INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL JOIN, keep reading.
 This article is for you.

 What Is an SQL JOIN?